 - Green Times

 There have been many warning signs.
-It was only a few years ago that Dr Tshepo Motsepe, wife of President Ramaphosa in an anguished lecture spoke to the fact that over a quarter of South-African children aged five are permanently stunted; physically or mentally and usually both.
+It was only a few years ago that Dr Tshepo Motsepe, wife of President Ramaphosa in an anguished lecture spoke to the fact that over a quarter of South-African children aged five were permanently stunted; physically or mentally and usually both.

-Adding to that fresh-eggs and the odd rooster, we can honestly say that our cup is full and our table overflows.
+Adding to that fresh-eggs and the odd young rooster, we can honestly say that our cup is full and our table overflows.

 "Five million children died before their fifth birthday in 2022."